The Song of the South Pacific: Fiji & the Mamanuca Islands

 Modriki Island Fiji

-Ooohhh, who owns that yacht?” we asked with envy as our high-speed catamaran docked back at Denarau Marina.
+Ooohhh, who owns that yacht?” we ask with envy as our high-speed catamaran docks back at Denarau Marina.

-My 2nd husband,” joked Ma, as laughter filled the Captain’s Lounge.
+My 2nd husband,” jokes Ma, as laughter fills the Captain’s Lounge.

-We’d just returned from a day of sailing through Fiji’s Mamanuca Islands and Makereta (or just “Ma” as she prefers to be called) was our cheerful hostess and Cruise Director for the voyage.
-It had been a simply spectacular day and the Fijian people like Ma were a big part of the reason why.
+We’ve just returned from a day of sailing through Fiji’s Mamanuca Islands and Makereta (or just “Ma” as she prefers to be called) was our cheerful hostess and Cruise Director for the voyage.
+It has been a simply spectacular day and the Fijian people like Ma are a big part of the reason why.

 People often throw the word “paradise” around with reckless abandon (I myself have likely been guilty of that) but for me, the South Pacific truly defines the word.

-I’ve been lucky enough to see a lot of this region (Tahiti, Bora Bora, Moorea, New Caledonia, Samoa, Tonga, the Cook Islands, Vanuatu and Easter Island) and for my money, there’s no better overall South Pacific destination than Fiji.
+I’ve been lucky enough to see a lot of this region – Tahiti, Bora Bora, Moorea, New Caledonia, Samoa, Tonga, the Cook Islands, Vanuatu, and Easter Island.
+But for my money, there’s no better overall South Pacific destination than Fiji.

 Nadi Airport Fiji